yuyhong23/pandas-challenge/README.md

 # Introduction

-The goal of this assignment is to use my newfound Python Pandas knowledge and skills to create dataframes from data stored in a csv file.
+The goal of this assignment is to use my newfound Python Pandas knowledge and skills to organize data stored in a csv file into dataframes.
 There are two options to choose from, and I chose Heroes of Pymoli.

 # Technologies